 Family and friends can be two hundred miles away or two thousand, but technology today makes it easy for everyone to keep in touch.
 Use Skype or Facetime and see your grandchildren opening the presents you sent – even if they live in Australia.
 Agree on a convenient time beforehand so everyone has time to chat.
 You can also set up a Facebook group with close friends and share comments throughout the day.

 Read our guide to using Skype and FaceTime

 Celebrate another day

 If you’re unable to travel and see relatives or friends on Christmas Day, or it’s the turn of another set of grandparents to have dinner with the family on the 25th, don’t worry.
 Just celebrate and enjoy some festive fun with everyone on another day.
-Put on the tree lights, pull a cracker, cook some brussel sprouts and you’ll soon discover you can pretend any day is Christmas Day.
+Put on the tree lights, pull a cracker, cook some brussels sprouts and you’ll soon discover any day can be Christmas Day.